halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/waf/rules/behavior_rules.md

 ---
-sidebar_position: 6
+sidebar_position: 8
 ---
 # Behavior Rules

 ### Overview
-The Behavior rule is a feature of Haltdos WAF that that allows application owners to identify the malicious user intent with the help of the behavioral engine.
+The Behavior rule allows application owners to identify the malicious user intent with the help of the behavioral engine.

 ![behaviour Rule](/img/ce-waf/docs/behavior_rule_2.png)